danielbodnar/awesome-stars/BY-LANG.md

 - [1N3/BlackWidow](https://github.com/1N3/BlackWidow) - A Python based web application scanner to gather OSINT and fuzz for OWASP vulnerabilities on a target website.
 - [jeffzh3ng/fuxi](https://github.com/jeffzh3ng/fuxi) - Penetration Testing Platform
 - [nefelim4ag/systemd-swap](https://github.com/nefelim4ag/systemd-swap) - Script for creating hybrid swap space from zram swaps, swap files and swap partitions.
+- [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.
 - [jonaswinkler/paperless-ng](https://github.com/jonaswinkler/paperless-ng) - A supercharged version of paperless: scan, index and archive all your physical documents
 - [sinwindie/OSINT](https://github.com/sinwindie/OSINT) - Collections of tools and methods created to aid in OSINT collection
 - [Textualize/textual](https://github.com/Textualize/textual) - The lean application framework for Python.
 Build sophisticated user interfaces with a simple Python API.
 Run your apps in the terminal and a web browser.